kareematout/ProfMeet/ReadMe.txt

 # Name of application: ProfMeet
-# Version: 0.2
+# Version: 0.4

 # who did what:
-1. Lydia Essombe-Mpacko - Worked on Semester Office Hours Page
+1. Lydia Essombe-Mpacko -
-2. Kareem Atout - Worked on Semester Office Hours Page
+2. Kareem Atout -
-3. Anita Huang - Worked on Home Page
+3. Anita Huang -
-4. Kyle Chu - Worked on Home Page
+4. Kyle Chu -

 # Any other instruction that users need to know: